ggggggg876/NWG-Exposed/README.md

 ### The Sites

 This guy has a lot going on.
-Let’s go through the sites associated with Jason Köhne and the NWG network:
+Let’s go through some of the sites associated with Jason Köhne and the NWG network:

 *   [https://www.youtube.com/c/NoWhiteGuilt/videos](https://www.youtube.com/c/NoWhiteGuilt/videos): Jason Köhne's YouTube channel.
 *   [Nowhiteguilt.org](http://Nowhiteguilt.org): His personal website. [/links](https://www.nowhiteguilt.org/links/) for all his social media and more.
+*   [spreaker.com/show/going-free]([http://Nowhiteguilt.org](https://www.spreaker.com/show/going-free)): His Spreaker Channel where you can see all his past show content.
 *   [Nowhiteguiltcollectibles.com](http://nowhiteguiltcollectibles.com): His merch store.
 *   [Westernkindgames.com](http://Westernkindgames.com): A very creepy conversation simulator to hone your "Go Free" skills.
-*   [Westernkind.com](http://westernkind.com): A website obviously associated with NWG that links to his merch store.
+*   [Westernkind.com](http://westernkind.com): A website associated with NWG that links to his merch store.
 *   [Buygofree.com](http://Buygofree.com): goes to his book listing on Amazon.
-*   Theafterparty.tv: was a domain owned by Jason.
-It tries to download malware now, but it was a podcast Jason did with someone named Jared George (he's important).
-Episodes can be listened to [here](https://www.spreaker.com/user/nowhiteguilt).
 *   [nowhiteguilt.quora.com](http://nowhiteguilt.quora.com): "White Well-Being" advocates gathered here to shill their worldview on Quora.
+*   [whitewellbeing.community](https://whitewellbeing.community): A "White Well-Being" internet search-engine.

 ### Jared George and The White People's Press

 Jared George did The After Party podcast with Jason.
 He has a [YouTube channel](https://www.youtube.com/channel/UCQecLi2rXNQDj2QcZjsuK1g) and a [site for his music](http://thegreatorder.com) - both harmless.
 Jason comments on his videos.
 They're obviously very good friends.
 Jared George is also very involved at [The White People's Press](http://whitepeoplepress.com).
 The book “Folk” was essentially his project.
 He is credited as the sole producer and of the ten authors in the book, three, Jason Köhne, Jared George, and Lovely Porridge, are in the NWG inner circle.
 In the White People Quarterly Vol. 1 No. 4 the first article in the magazine is by Jared about a video contest he hosted with Lovely Porridge at [lastmessagetothewest.com](http://lastmessagetothewest.com).
 Jason Köhne submitted an entry in the contest.
 Jared George also contributed a poem in the same issue.
-Jason Köhne likes poetry.
+Jason Köhne likes [poetry](https://www.nowhiteguilt.org/poetry-short-story-readings/)..
 He reads it on [his channel](https://www.youtube.com/playlist?list=PLUWNvBwlnr7loj_eApsHFRHDKPFhAAAD3) and, there’s quite a lot of it in the White People Quarterly.

 The White People's Press focuses on non-political content, which isn't inherently bad, but it is notable that it matches NWG's dismissal of political action.
 Not much is known about the editor-in-chief Tony Vermont other than the fact that his only public appearance was on NWG’s [podcast](https://www.spreaker.com/user/nowhiteguilt/tap-after-hours-no-white-guilt-the-great_1).
 It seems very apparent that NWG and his circle have an enormous amount of influence at The White People's Press if they don’t outright control it.